Corzo / TD Marketing Grant

 - Complete an application online prior to the deadline.

-- If selected, present before a panel on (TBD) at 1-5pm and provide a working budget, outline of work to be undertaken during the term of the award, and a short description of work already undertaken on the business venture.
+- If selected, provide a working budget, outline of work to be undertaken during the term of the award, and a short description of work already undertaken on the business venture.

 - Sign an agreement that outlines responsibilities and the conditions of the grant.

-UArts seniors, graduate students, and alumni (who have graduated in the last ten years) are eligible to apply for funding.
-Each year, a limited number of grants of up to $10,000 are awarded.
-Funding begins July 1 and the terms of the grant must be completed by June 30 of the following year.
+UArts seniors, graduate students, and alumni (who have graduated in the last five years) are eligible to apply for funding.
+Additionally, the applicant’s idea must be either pre-revenue or a business with no more than two years of revenue.
+Applications can be for products, services, or performance-based.
+This year, up to three grants of up to $2,000 are awarded.
+Funding begins mid-November and the terms of the grant must be completed by May 30 of the following year.